justvanrossum/fontgoggles/docs/index.md

 text file, using the “Load Text File...” menu under “View”, or with the “gear” popup menu next to the text field.

+Once loaded, you can navigate through the lines of the text file with the “stepper” control next to the text field.
+The “View” menu has shortcuts for this: ⌘-arrow-key-up and ⌘-arrow-key-down to go to the previous or next line respectively.

+You can keep editing the text file in a text editor while it is loaded in
+FontGoggles: it will reload the text file and show the changes.

 ## Save a project file

 You can save a window as a `.gggls` project file.
 It will store all text,